JDevC/LinkerSharp/README.md

 - A specialized DSL
 - Message routing with transactional behaviour
-- An easy way of adding custom endpoint components.
+- An easy way for adding custom endpoint components.

 The original Java project can be found here: https://github.com/apache/camel